Combining Cross Entropy and MADS methods for inequality constrained global optimization: The CE-MADS constrained optimization algorithm

 Three elements differ compared to classical CE method concerning the mean and the standard deviation.
 First, the elite points taken to compute the mean and the standard deviation are not only the $N_s$ points generated by the normal law.
 The elite points are chosen from the cache at the iteration $k$, denotes $V^k \subset \mathbb{R}^n$, so any points generated by the \mads algorithm may be selected.
 This set is ordered with the function {\sf Best}, in order to select the $N_e$ elite points, it is sufficient to take the $N_e$ first points of $V^k$.\\

 Second, the mean and the standard deviation initialization procedure differs from the CE method proceeds.
 Indeed, \mads always begins with a starting point, thus there is at least one point in the cache (the set of evaluated points).
-Moreover, to avoid to field of exploration, bounds are always added on the problem as follows (using $\Bar{\textbf{x}}^k$ the poll center at iteration $k$):
+Moreover, to avoid generating trial points far from the current solution, bounds are added to the problem as follows (using $\Bar{\textbf{x}}^k$ the poll center at iteration $k$):